About Washington Thriving

 • Coincide with other things, including the impacts of communities’ being under-resourced, homelessness, disruption of schooling, challenges finding employment, and youth being at risk of incarceration.
 These other things can be both a “cause of” or “result of” behavioral health challenges

-• Intersect with intellectual and developmental disabilities and compound their behavioral health.
-Over time, as children and youth grow and develop, these challenges change
+• Intersect with intellectual and developmental disabilities and compound their impacts.

 • Be impacted even before birth and through exposure to maternal stress or substances and/or poor social and emotional connections during the earliest months and years of life